tevaughan/units/README.md

 - Finally, the type vnix::units::dyndim can be used when the dimension cannot be determined at compile-time, such as when the dimension of a variable is to be read from a file at run-time.
+(Class dyndim is unlike, say, class length in that class dyndim uses storage for the dimension, but class dyndim, too, is a descendant of class dimval.)

-In this case, the variable consumes an extra 64 bytes for the dimension (in addition, say, to the 64 bytes used by the double-precision number that is ordinarily stored).
+- In the case of class dyndim, the instance consumes an extra 64 bytes for the dimension (in addition to the 64 bytes used by the double-precision number that is stored when using the double-precision version of, say, class length).

-- For example, one may write a simple program as follows:
+- One may write a simple program, for example, as follows:
   ```cpp
   #include <vnix/unitsd.hpp>
   // Use <vnix/unitsf.hpp> for single-precision units.